integritee-network/IntegriteeWiki/for-developers/offchain-worker-sdk.md

 2. Get the shielding key from an off-chain worker
     * In case there are multiple off-chain workers, any of them will work, since they all share the shielding key
 3. Encode and encrypt the operation using the shielding key
-4. Pack the encrypted operation into an extrinsic
+4. Wrap the encrypted operation into a parentchain extrinsic
 5. Send the extrinsic to the parentchain
-6. Wait for the `ProcessedParentchainBlock` event, with the block hash from your extrinsic.
+6. Wait for the `ProcessedParentchainBlock` event, with the hash of the parentchain block including your extrinsic.

 Examples of this workflow can be found in our CLI client implementation, [here](https://github.com/integritee-network/worker/blob/72d9ba960803b367a9cb4f0bc62d0f4a4b13fe6d/cli/src/trusted_commands.rs#L167) and [here](https://github.com/integritee-network/worker/blob/72d9ba960803b367a9cb4f0bc62d0f4a4b13fe6d/cli/src/trusted_operation.rs#L98).